 A referral from your optometrist is not required for a cataract evaluation.
 However, we always recommend annual eye exams with your eye doctor to help detect cataracts early on and monitor their development.
 Plus, your optometrist can easily set up a cataract evaluation appointment with us on your behalf.
 It’s that easy!

 Your surgeon may also suggest additional ways to enhance your surgery such as laser-assisted cataract surgery or options for fine-tuning your vision.
 For example, if you are looking to eliminate or decrease your need for glasses, your surgeon may discuss surgical options with you.
 Based on your testing results and lifestyle goals, all options are discussed at your cataract evaluation.
 Find out more information on cataract surgery with Wolfe Eye Clinic here.

 Contact the Iowa Cataract Specialists at Wolfe Eye Clinic

 Wolfe Eye Clinic has experienced ophthalmologists that specialize in cataract surgery in Iowa.
-Our cataract surgeons provide evaluation and treatment for cataracts across that state with locations in Ames, Cedar Falls, Cedar Rapids (Hiawatha), Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Pleasant Hill, Spencer and Waterloo.
+Our cataract surgeons provide evaluation and treatment for cataracts across that state with locations in Ames, Carroll, Cedar Falls, Cedar Rapids (Hiawatha), Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Pleasant Hill, Spencer and Waterloo.
 To learn more or to schedule a cataract evaluation, call (833) 474-5850 or fill out our form here.